top of page

 Growing Up Healthy MAM

-Growing Up Healthy is a student-run educational and outreach program for children, which aims to promote healthy living through interactive workshops.
-We partner with Peel District School Board elementary schools to provide health education workshops for students in Grades 1-3.
-We tailor workshop activities to these specific age groups, encouraging a greater appreciation and understanding of nutrition, physical activity, sun safety, mental health and other health related concepts.
-Throughout the school year, we run 5 sessions per classroom led by teams of 2-4 volunteers.
+Growing Up Healthy (GUH) is a student-run educational and outreach program for children within Medical Society, which aims to promote healthy living through interactive sessions.
+The MAM chapter partners with Peel District School Board elementary schools to provide health education workshops for students in Grades 1-3.
+We tailor session activities to these specific age groups, encouraging a greater appreciation and understanding of nutrition, physical activity, sun safety, mental health, etc. Throughout the school year, we run in-class workshops led by teams of 2-4 volunteers via coordination with our teachers to deliver lessons in person.
+We also embedded fun case competitions to reinforce the lessons taught in our class visitations.
+We collaborate alongside the St. George GUH chapter to build a database of lesson plans for volunteers to draw from.

 Growing Up Healthy STG